jookies/jasmin/README.rst

 * Secure Sockets Layer toolkit - development files, Ubuntu package name: **libssl-dev**
 * **pip**: Python package installer, needed if you are going to install *jasmin* from `the Python Package Index <https://pypi.python.org/pypi>`_

-Once requirements are met, you can install:
+Once the above requirements are met, you can install:

 Via pip::